 We can offer a fixed fee work.
 This means that we will agree a price to get you to a particular point.
 Additional work can always be undertaken.

 Like most law firms, we can also accept instructions, charging you an hourly rate.
 We are proud to offer lower rates for such work.

 Finding out more information

 If you would like more information on claiming , or you wish to discuss your situation, contact us today.
-We would be more than happy to chat things through with you in a free consultation, with no obligation to proceed further.
+We would be more than happy to chat things through with you in a 1 hour consultation (£120 incl. vat), with no obligation to proceed further.
+You can book your employment consultation here.
 You can also read more about TUPE claims here.

 Let us help you to claim the compensation you deserve.